Information for MEng Industrial Engineering Students

 - If you get the error message "You do not have a valid enrolment appointment at this time" when trying to register for a course, that means that registration has not yet opened up for you.

 - Some courses require permission and you cannot register for those yourself.
 We have to enrol you.
-For INDU 6990 we will consider enrolling 2023 Fall entry students in Summer 1, after Winter 2024 grades have been posted, and 2024 Winter entry students in Summer 2, after Summer 1 grades have been posted and after the Summer 2 DNE deadline.
-After your Winter term grades (for Fall entry students) or your Summer 1 grades (for Winter entry students) have been posted, please email us saying how many credits you will have completed by the end of Summer 2 and requesting enrolment in INDU 6990.
+For INDU 6990 we will consider enrolling 2024 Fall entry students in Summer 1, after Winter 2025 grades have been posted, and 2025 Winter entry students in Summer 2, after Summer 1 grades have been posted and after the Summer 2 DNE deadline.
+Note that INDU 6990 is no longer mandatory and may be replaced by two INDU electives.
 Make sure you include your ID on the Subject line.

 - A listing of all Academic Calendar Dates for 2024-2025 is available at https://www.concordia.ca/academics/graduate/calendar/current/academic-calendar/current-academic-calendar-dates.html.